 - Public two-year (community college): $20,600 annually ($41,200 for two years before transfer)

-Projected costs for 2026-2027 based on verified 2.28% average increase for four-year institutions:
+Projected costs for 2026-2027 based on a verified 2.28% average increase for four-year institutions:

-- Public four-year in-state: $27,770 annually (2.28% increase)
+- Public four-year in-state: $27,770 annually

-- Public four-year out-of-state: $46,750 annually (2.28% increase)
+- Public four-year out-of-state: $46,750 annually

-- Private nonprofit four-year: $59,970 annually (2.28% increase)
+- Private nonprofit four-year: $59,970 annually

-- Public two-year: $20,940 annually (1.65% increase)
+- Public two-year: $20,940 annually

 These numbers include tuition, mandatory fees, and on-campus room and board.
-They exclude books ($1,200 annually), transportation ($1,200 to $2,000 annually), and personal expenses ($2,000 to $3,000 annually).
-Add these costs and you increase total expenses by $4,400 to $6,200 per year.
+They exclude books ($1,200 annually), transportation ($1,200 to $2,000 annually), and personal expenses ($2,000 to $3,000 annually) – adding $4,400 to $6,200 per year to the total.

 Texas public universities charge in-state students lower rates than the national average.
-The University of Texas at Austin’s total cost for in-state students (including tuition, fees, room, and board) runs approximately $27,200 annually for 2025-2026, likely rising to $27,820 for 2026-2027 based on projected 2.28% increase patterns.
-Texas A&M University costs roughly $26,200 for in-state students in 2025-2026 (tuition, fees, room, and board), projecting to $26,800 for 2026-2027.
-Note that total cost of attendance—which includes books, transportation, and personal expenses—is higher, estimated at $32,446 for UT Austin and $30,608 for Texas A&M.
+The University of Texas at Austin’s total cost for in-state students runs approximately $27,200 annually for 2025-2026, likely rising to $27,820 for 2026-2027.
+Texas A&M costs roughly $26,200 for in-state students in 2025-2026, projecting to $26,800 for 2026-2027.

-Private universities in Texas vary widely.
-Southern Methodist University charges approximately $79,000 annually for 2025-2026, likely exceeding $80,800 for 2026-2027.
-Rice University’s published cost exceeds $75,000 for 2025-2026.
-However, Rice provides substantial financial aid – the average net cost for families earning under $200,000 drops significantly below sticker price.
+Private universities vary widely.
+Southern Methodist University charges approximately $79,000 annually for 2025-2026.
+Rice University’s published cost exceeds $75,000 – however, Rice provides substantial financial aid, and the average net cost for families earning under $200,000 drops significantly below sticker price.

 Four-Year Degree Costs: The Complete Picture